SalishSeaCast/docs/code-notes/salishsea-nemo/nemo-forcing/atmospheric.rst

 The output of :program:`get_weight_nemo` is a weights file, the name of which is hard-coded to :file:`met_gem_weight.nc`.

-We'll run :program:`get_weight_nemo` in :file:`NEMO-forcing/grid/`,
-so start by copying the sample namelist file to there, changing to that directory, and symlinking it as :file:`namelist`:
+We'll run :program:`get_weight_nemo` in a clone of the :ref:`grid-repo`, so start by symlinking the sample namelist file to there as :file:`namelist`:

 .. code-block:: bash

-    $ cp namelist ../../../NEMO-forcing/grid/namelist.get_weight_nemo.gem2.5-ops
-    $ cd ../../../NEMO-forcing/grid/
+    $ cd MEOPAR/grid/
     $ ln -s namelist.get_weight_nemo.gem2.5-ops namelist

 Symlink the bathymetry dataset as :file:`bathy_meter.nc`:

 .. code-block:: bash

-    $ ln -s bathy_meter_SalishSea2.nc bathy_meter.nc
+    $ ln -s bathymetry_201702.nc bathy_meter.nc

 The only values that :program:`get_weight_nemo` actually uses from the atmospheric forcing dataset file is the grid point locations, but the namelist file is more complicated.